 In May 2019, the POG updated the AIRG with historical yield curves through December 2018.
 The subsets generated by the internal picking tool assumed a Dec.
 31, 2018, start date, and an updated MRP.

 In May 2020, the POG updated the AIRG with historical yield curves through December 2019.
 The subsets generated by the internal picking tool assume a Dec.
-31, 2019, start date, and the MRP is updated.
+31, 2019, start date, and an updated MRP.